rwbot/TRIN_EARL/readme.md

 4. The USB-serial cable that we have need a 'gender changer' or adapter

 ######If connected via network
-1. ssh -X ubuntu@Jetson1
+1. ssh -X ubuntu@Jetson1 (or Jetson IP address)
 2. ssh -X ubuntu@Jetson2

+Modify the /etc/hosts to properly point the IP address of Jetsons to their name

 3. Run *source devel/setup.bash* on each (or, better, put those commands in ~/.bashrc if not already)